-We saw in the introduction that genetic data have pointed to a causal asymmetry between the lower and upper tails of the distribution of cognitive development (Spain et al., 2015).
-Using the Thomas, Forrester and Ronald (2013) model, Thomas and Knowland (2014) followed the trajectories of simulated individuals exhibited early signs of delayed development (more than 1 standard deviation below the population mean at time 1).
+We saw in the introduction that genetic data have pointed to a causal asymmetry between the lower and upper tails of the distribution of cognitive development (Spain et al., 2016).
+Using the Thomas et al.

+(2013) model, Thomas and Knowland (2014) followed the trajectories of simulated individuals exhibiting early signs of delayed development (> 1 standard deviation below the population mean at time 1).
 For these individuals, the early delay resolved in around two thirds of cases.

 For the cases of resolving delay, approximately 20% of cases led to good eventual outcomes (in the top half of the population).
 For cases of giftedness, however, very few individuals who returned to the normal range then demonstrated a low (bottom half) final rank order in the population (5.7%, or 2.1% excluding cases of overt regression).
 Although the model produced a distribution of development by continuous quantitative variations across a range of parameters, it demonstrated asymmetries in the respective tails of the distributions, where early delay was sometimes associated with good final outcome, but early advantage was not typically associated with poor final outcome.
-Wedded with the observation that, in this model, environmental quality predicts falling in the top tail but not the bottom tail (Thomas, Forrester & Ronald, 2013), the model demonstrates asymmetric properties in the development at the respective extremes.
+Wedded with the observation that, in this model, environmental quality predicts whether individuals will fall in the top tail but not the bottom tail (Thomas et al., 2013), the model demonstrates asymmetric properties in development at the respective extremes from continuous underlying causal factors.

-Figure 5 depicts sample trajectories from each of four groups: non-gifted, sustained gifted, renorming gifted with high final performance (top 500), and the few cases of renorming gifted with low final performance (bottom 500).
+Fig. 6 depicts sample trajectories from each of four groups: nongifted, sustained gifted, renorming gifted with high final performance (top 500), and the few cases of renorming gifted with low final performance (bottom 500).
 The figure also indicates the mean for the whole population, and the five measurement time points.
 It depicts early development across the first 150 epochs of training (the fifth time point used to assess outcome was at 127 epochs).
 Our principal interest in the remaining analyses is to understand the specific neurocomputational parameters responsible for each type of developmental profile within the model, and whether different types of trajectories could be predicted from behavioural profiles at the earliest time point.
-The popular view of the Feinstein data is that the environment drives changes in rank order across development in gifted individuals.
+The popular view of the Feinstein data - and the one that attracted the attention of policymakers - is that the environment drives changes in rank order across development in gifted individuals.